LeSyefGit/TinycheckLight/README.md

 - Device name exfiltred in clear-text;
 - Access point SSID exfiltred in clear-text;

+### Watchers?

+In order to keep IOCs and whitelist updated constantly, TinyCheck integrates something called "watchers".
+It is a very simple service with few lines of Python which grabs new formated IOCs or whitelist elements from public URLs.
+As of today, TinyCheck integrates two urls, one for the whitelist and one for the IOCs (The formated files are present in the assets folder).

+If you have seen something very suspicious and/or needs to be investigated/integrated in one of these two lists, don't hesitate to ping us.
+You can also do you own watcher.
+Remember, sharing is caring.

 ### Possible updates for next releases

 - Centralized server for IOC/whitelist management (aka.
 Remote Analysis).